ttb-hcmut/.github/microcluster/doc/design-notes.md

 which can be rendered into the sequence diagram below
 ![Microcluster Execution Flow](./microcluster_exec_sequence.svg)

 This composite architecture is optimized for modularity.
-The input code is guaranteed to be correctly interpreted: the code is understood by the **back-end interpreter**, an interpreter which can be customized (by changing the input command) to be any external program that the user expects to interpret their code[^1].
+The input code is guaranteed to be correctly interpreted: the code is understood by the back-end interpreter, an interpreter which can be customized (by changing the input command) to be any external program that the user expects to interpret their code [^backend].

+[^backend]: currently there are some compromises: we only support two external programs — Python and UTop — for sane issue tracking, and the async functions must be marked with the `parallel()` decorator.

 ## eDSL rules